Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Perforce.md

 Before you can start using Perforce in SpiraPlan you need to setup, at a system level, how Perforce and SpiraPlan should work together:

 - Log in as a system admin, and go to System Admininstration > Integration > Source Code
-- If there is not already an antry for "PerforceProvider" click "Add" to go to the Plug-in details page
+- If there is not already an entry for "PerforceProvider" click "Add" to go to the Plug-in details page

 Complete the form on this page as below: